BayAreaMetro/MTCDataModel/Data Analyst Internship/README.md

  <br></br>
  <img src="DatasetAssessmentMetrics.png"></img> <br></br>
  <br></br>
-<b>Data Ontology</b> should be started and shared with the team so everyone is on the same level of udnerstanding what is Data, Dataset, Data types, classifications and categories.
-Data Ontologie is maintained by Data Stewarts<br></br>
+<b>Data Ontology</b> should be started and shared with the team so everyone is on the same level of understanding what is Data, Dataset, Data types, classifications and categories.
+Data Ontology is maintained by Data Administrator<br></br>

  Examples of Ontology entries:<br></br>
   <b>Data</b> - Representations of facts, concepts, or instructions in a formalized manner suitable for communication, interpretation, or processing by human or automated means.
 The fundamental components of information <br></br>